top of page

 feet

-Accompanied by youngest son, on a glorious morning.
+Accompanied by youngest son Kit, on a glorious morning.
 It was surprising how having company made the hills less steep, and the miles roll away.
 Four deer in the field, still, but that was all we saw.

 Matterhorns